Hadock-is-ok/Bot/README.md

 You can also install them manually, or other versions that you specifically want.

-4. **Create a database in PostgreSQl**
+4. **Create a database in PostgreSQL**

-You will need PostgreSQl 14 or higher.
+You will need PostgreSQL 14 or higher.

 Make your own database however you like it and then run the following command: